University of North Carolina at Charlotte: Chancellors

 James H. Woodward succeeded Fretwell in 1989.
 Woodward came to UNC Charlotte from the University of Alabama at Birmingham where he served as dean of engineering and senior vice president of academic affairs.
 Under Woodward, enrollment grew to over 19,000 students.
 Like his predecessors, he continued the growth of the Graduate School and added new doctoral programs.
 He oversaw the largest fundraising campaign in the school's history and its largest building boom; in the summer of 2005, no less than six buildings were actively under construction on the main campus.
 He also oversaw the creation of the CRI Campus.
 Woodward announced his retirement in 2004 and left the office of chancellor on June 30, 2005.
 Woodward Hall, which houses the College of Computing & Informatics, was dedicated in his honor on November 16, 2005.
 He is currently Chancellor Emeritus and teaches in the university's William States Lee College of Engineering.

 Philip L. Dubois was the fifth leader and fourth chancellor of the university.
-Dr. Dubois assumed his duties as chancellor on July 15, 2005.
+Dubois assumed his duties as chancellor on July 15, 2005.
 He returned to Charlotte after serving as the president of the University of Wyoming from 1997 through 2005.
 Previously, he was the Provost and Professor of Political Science in the Department of Political Science (now the Department of Political Science and Public Administration) at UNC Charlotte from 1991 until 1997.
 Dubois, along with his wife and children, was the first chancellor to occupy the Chancellor's Residence (known as the Bissell House) on the UNC Charlotte campus that was completed in the winter of 2005.
 His goal was to oversee the process of the university becoming the fourth research-extensive university in the state.

-2019 shooting
+2019 mass shooting

 On April 30, 2019, a mass shooting occurred in the Woodford A. Kennedy Building on campus, killing two and leaving four others injured.
 The shooter, identified as Trystan Andrew Terrell, was arrested shortly afterwards.